kwkaiser/website/content/experience.md

 At Finch, I worked towards building a unified payroll API (think Plaid, for payroll).
 I focused much of my time on the backend around our jobs system responsible for reading and writing data from/to payroll providers; with a few key projects being:

-- Migrating the job system from running alonside alongside our api to running jobs in containerized, ephemeral environments via AWS lambdas + ECS (helped improve system & integration stability)
+- Migrating the job system from running alongside our api to running jobs in containerized, ephemeral environments via AWS lambdas + ECS (helped improve system & integration stability)
 - Migrating jobs from ECS to EKS (kubernetes migration, helped save costs by allowing variable job specs)
 - Migrating jobs from EKS to [Temporal](https://temporal.io/)